 As mentioned above, ASIC also requires suppliers of financial services be members of and provide funding for the Australian Financial Complaints Authority (AFCA), which has consolidated the functions of the Financial Ombudsman Service, the Credit and Investments Ombudsman and the Superannuation Complaints Tribunal.
 AFCA is empowered to resolve complaints between consumers and small businesses, and financial services providers.
 The decisions of AFCA are binding on the financial services provider involved but can be appealed through the court system by the other party involved in the dispute.
-AFCA has a well-
+AFCA has a well-developed process for dispute resolution which includes mediation, conciliation and independent decision making where necessary.
+It should be noted, however, that the

-&lt;sup>15 It is important to note that the Electricity Retail Code is only applicable to retailers who supply electricity to small customers (as defined in the Competition and Consumer (Industry Code - Electricity Retail) Regulations 2019) in New South Wales, South Australia and south-east Queensland.
+14 It is important to note that the Electricity Retail Code is only applicable to retailers who supply electricity to small customers (as defined in the Competition and Consumer (Industry Code - Electricity Retail) Regulations 2019) in New South Wales, South Australia and south-east Queensland.
 Customers of electricity retailers are generally covered by the appropriate Ombudsman in each individual State or Territory.